vergentos/vergentos/src/data/case-study/risk-management-tools-for-finance-sectors.md

   userImage: '/images/ns-avatar-19.png'
   userRole: 'Head of Risk Management, FinSure Group'
   reviewText: 'Our new AI-powered risk management solution has transformed how we identify and manage threats.
 Compliance is smoother, and decision-making is faster and more accurate.'
+result: Reduced compliance workload by 60% and improved fraud detection accuracy by 85%
 ---

 - **Company**: FinSure Group